Tazaf/ionicitude/README.md

 ### From: AR View, To: Ionic App

-Remember when we said earlier that an ARchitect World is ultimately juste HTML/CSS/JS files ?
-Well, whenever one of the ARchitect World's JS file execute a statement that looks like this one...
+Remember when we said earlier that an AR World is ultimately juste HTML/CSS/JS files?
+Well, whenever one of the AR World's JS file execute a statement that looks like this one...

 ```javascript
 // Somewhere in an AR World'JS file